 One day, I got a call from a recruiter with an intriguing proposition: I was being invited to interview for president of Masterplan, Inc., a private-equity-backed service company.
 This was my first exposure to the world of private equity, but it came to be the single most influential factor in my career.
 I was subsequently hired for the role, and over the ensuing 20 years, I’ve had the honor of serving as president and CEO of two additional service companies owned by private equity firms: WASH Multifamily Laundry Systems and, most recently, CoolSys, a market-leading refrigeration and HVAC service company.

 Since joining CoolSys in November 2016, I have brought to bear all my experiences in business management and private equity to position the company for rapid expansion through strategic acquisitions as part of a buy-and-build strategy.
-CoolSys currently has 16 brands operating in 44,000 locations throughout 44 states, serving more than 4,000 customers—and growing!
+CoolSys has 21 operating brands operating in 44 states and serving more than 50,000 customer locations across the USA.

 In addition to building successful companies with a strong, employee-centered culture, I derive great pleasure from speaking, teaching and coaching—sharing my experience and expertise with young businesspeople in the same way that so many others have invested themselves in my life over the years.

 Sharing My Experience

 In fact, the most rewarding work I do is lecturing to executive MBA candidates at the UCLA Anderson School of Management, helping to shape the minds of the world’s next generation of business leaders.
 That experience even inspired me to participate as a student in the school’s executive program in business management—and it spurred me to finally put the lessons I had learned in my 20 years of private equity experience into my books

 The most important lesson I have learned, however, is this: No matter how much you work, at the end of the day, family is the most important thing.
 So, while I put my all into making my businesses successful, I intentionally carve out dedicated time to be involved in the lives of my wife and children.
 And I continue growing and learning every day—and having fun doing it!